World-Check One API

 Sample code

-If you are using your own tool or code for sending requests, then note WC1 API uses HMAC for authorization purposes.
-You can refer our documentation and download sample code in various languages to learn more about how to implement authorization in your request headers to make a successful call to WC1 API.
+If you are using your own tool or code for sending requests, then note World-Check One API uses HMAC for authorization purposes.
+You can refer our documentation and download sample code in various languages to learn more about how to implement authorization in your request headers to make a successful call to World-Check One API.

 Below is a quick snippet of the sample authorization code.